yellowcap/djkube/README.md

 Django and Celery on Kubernetes Helm using PostgreSQL and Redis backends.
 This is not yet a production ready setup but is following best practices wherever possible.

-The django part of this setup needs to be dockerized. the[PostgreSQL](https://artifacthub.io/packages/helm/bitnami/postgresql) and [Redis](https://artifacthub.io/packages/helm/bitnami/redis) backends use the standard bitnami helm charts.
+The django part of this setup needs to be dockerized.
+The [PostgreSQL](https://artifacthub.io/packages/helm/bitnami/postgresql) and [Redis](https://artifacthub.io/packages/helm/bitnami/redis) backends use the standard bitnami helm charts.